Albert Einstein

 When anti-Semitism rose in Germany in the 1920s, Einstein started embracing his Zionist background.
 At this time, he was actively raising funding for Jews in Palestine.
 During that time, the Nobel Prize-Awarding Institution, the Royal Swedish Academy of Sciences, decided that none of the year’s nominations met the criteria to win the Nobel Prize in Physics in 1921.
 Therefore, they reserved it until the following year.
 One year later, the Nobel Prize was announced on November 09, 1922, and Albert Einstein was awarded the 1921 Nobel Prize “for his services to Theoretical Physics, and especially for his discovery of the law of the photoelectric effect.”

-However, Einstein’s often travels prevented him from receiving the Nobel Prize personally during the Nobel Prize Award Ceremony held in Stockholm on December 10, 1922.
+However, Einstein’s frequent travels prevented him from receiving the Nobel Prize personally during the Nobel Prize Award Ceremony held in Stockholm on December 10, 1922.

-So why Einstein never received a Nobel prize for relativity?
-The reason for this is that anti-Semitism was on the rise in Germany in 1920s.
+So why did Einstein never receive a Nobel prize for relativity?
+This is because anti-Semitism was on the rise in Germany in the 1920s.
 Jews were being blamed for the nation’s downfall in the war.
-As Einstein was both pacifist and Jew, he was a perfect target to defeat.
-Einstein’s scientific opponents such as Philipp Eduard Anton von Lenard and Ernst J. L. Gehrcke called into question his theory of relativity.
-The Nobel Prize Committee was then in doubt if to give the prize for the relativity or not.
-After debates and arguing, they decided that it would be better to reserve the Nobel Prize for the next year than to give it for the theory of relativity.
+As Einstein was both a pacifist and a Jew, he was a perfect target to defeat.
+Einstein’s scientific opponents, such as Philipp Eduard Anton von Lenard and Ernst J. L. Gehrcke, called into question his theory of relativity.
+The Nobel Prize Committee was then doubtful about whether to give the prize for relativity.
+After debates and arguing, they decided it would be better to reserve the Nobel Prize for the next year than give it to the theory of relativity.
 Therefore, when in 1921, the situation reached a critical point, Carl Wilhelm Oseen, the director of the Nobel Institute for Theoretical Physics in Stockholm, suggested a compromise that Albert Einstein would receive the deferred 1921 Nobel Prize in Physics, but not for relativity but for his work on the photoelectric effect.

 In December 1930, Albert visited the United States one more time.
-He planned to stay there for two months as a research fellow at California Institute of Technology.
-During Einstein’s second visit to the US, the NYC Mayor James J. Walker (June 19, 1881 – November 18, 1946) gave him the keys to the city.
+He planned to stay there for two months as a research fellow at the California Institute of Technology.
+During Einstein’s second visit to the US, NYC Mayor James J. Walker (June 19, 1881 – November 18, 1946) gave him the keys to the city.
 The attention to his persona remained persistent, but Einstein refused to receive awards and speak publicly during this trip.
-Einstein visited various types of events during his stay in New York City: he had lunch with the editors of New York Times, visited Manhattan’s Chinatown, the Carmen performance at Metropolitan Opera and joined a crowd of 15,000 people at Madison Square Garden during a celebration of a Jewish holiday, Hanukkah.
-Albert Einstein continued his trip across the United States and headed to California, where he delivered a speech to the students at California Institute of Technology (Caltech) and often indicated that sometimes science was inclined to cause damage than good.
-There he got acquainted with the president of Caltech and Nobel laureate, Robert A. Millikan (March 22, 1868 – December 19, 1953).
-Their friendship could not be called deep since Robert A. Millikan supported patriotic militarism and Albert Einstein supported pacifism.
+Einstein visited various types of events during his stay in New York City: he had lunch with the editors of the New York Times, visited Manhattan’s Chinatown, the Carmen performance at the Metropolitan Opera, and joined a crowd of 15,000 people at Madison Square Garden during a celebration of a Jewish holiday, Hanukkah.
+Albert Einstein continued his trip across the United States.
+He headed to California, where he delivered a speech to the California Institute of Technology (Caltech) students, often indicating that sometimes science was inclined to cause more damage than good.
+There, he got acquainted with the president of Caltech and Nobel laureate Robert A. Millikan (March 22, 1868 – December 19, 1953).
+Their friendship could not be called deep since Robert A. Millikan supported patriotic militarism, and Albert Einstein supported pacifism.

 Another remarkable event at this stage was a meeting with Charlie Chaplin (April 16, 1889 – December 25, 1977).
 In January 1931, Albert and his wife Elsa were invited to visit the premiere of Chaplin’s film City Lights in Hollywood.
 The married couple arrived at the premiere, and the crowd exploded with ovation once they entered the theater.

-Soon Einstein invited Chaplin to visit his home in Berlin.
-In his biography book, Chaplin recalled Einstein’s apartment as a modest one and presumed that his piano most probably was used by Nazis as a kindling wood.
+Soon, Einstein invited Chaplin to visit his home in Berlin.
+In his biography book, Chaplin recalled Einstein’s apartment as modest and presumed that Nazis most probably used his piano as a kindling wood.

-Once Elsa told Chaplin the story how Einstein came to the idea of the theory of relativity: one morning, while having breakfast, Einstein seemed mused on fall to thinking, ignoring his mealtime.
-Elsa asked if he was bothered by something, but he didn’t respond.
+Once Elsa told Chaplin the story of how Einstein came to the idea of the theory of relativity: one morning, while having breakfast, Einstein seemed mused on fall to thinking, ignoring his mealtime.
+Elsa asked if something bothered him, but he didn’t respond.
 Instead of this, Einstein walked to his piano and started playing it by writing notes for half an hour.
-After this, he went upstairs to his study room and stayed there for two weeks.
+After this, he went upstairs to his study room for two weeks.
 Of course, Elsa brought him some food to eat and took care of her husband.
-Two weeks later, Albert finished working on his theory of relativity and went downstairs with two sheets of paper that would revolutionize the would of physics.
+Two weeks later, Albert finished working on his theory of relativity and went downstairs with two sheets of paper that would revolutionize physics.

 In February 1933, Germany underwent the rise of Nazis with Germany’s new chancellor Adolf Hitler.
 Einstein knew he could not go back to Germany at this point.
-In March 1933, together with his wife Elsa, they returned to Belgium by ship to discover that their house had been invaded by the Nazis and their personal belongings were confiscated including his personal sailboat.
-On March 28, 1933, he immediately went to the German consulate in Antwerp to formally renounce the citizenship, turning in his passport.
+In March 1933, with his wife Elsa, they returned to Belgium by ship to discover that the Nazis had invaded their house, and their personal belongings were confiscated, including his private sailboat.
+On March 28, 1933, he immediately went to the German consulate in Antwerp to formally renounce his citizenship and turn in his passport.

-In April 1933, Nazis banned Jews from being officially employed, including teaching at universities.
+In April 1933, Nazis banned Jews from being officially employed, including university teaching.
 Thousands of Jewish scientists were expelled from universities and schools.
-A month later, the German Student Union initiated book burnings, which also included Einstein’s books as well.
-Albert Einstein was even on the list of enemies of the new German government and offered a $5,000 bounty for Albert Einstein’s head.
+The German Student Union initiated book burnings a month later, including Einstein’s books.
+Albert Einstein was even on the list of enemies of the new German government, which offered a $5,000 bounty for Albert Einstein’s head.

 Because he lost his home in Germany, he stayed at a rented house in De Haan in Belgium.
 In July 1933, he moved to England at the personal invitation from Commander Oliver Stillingfleet Locker-Lampson, who gave shelter to him in his cottage outside London by setting two guards to protect and take care of him.

-During his stay in England, Einstein lobbied the necessity of bringing Jewish scientists out of Germany.
-Sir Winston Churchill (November 30, 1874 – January 24, 1965) listened to this urge and sent a physicist Frederick Lindemann to seek out Jewish scientists and invite them to work in British universities.
+Einstein lobbied to bring Jewish scientists out of Germany during his stay in England.
+Sir Winston Churchill (November 30, 1874 – January 24, 1965) listened to this urge and sent a physicist, Frederick Lindemann, to seek out Jewish scientists and invite them to work in British universities.
 Later, Einstein turned for help to Turkey’s Prime Minister, İsmet İnönü, and asked him to provide shelter for unemployed German-Jewish scientists in Turkey.
 As a result, over 1,000 German-Jewish scientists were deported from Germany.

-Einstein could have received the British citizenship, but the bill granting it never become the law, and he moved to the United States to accept the offer of working as a resident scholar at Institute for Advanced Study located in Princeton, New Jersey.
+Einstein could have received British citizenship, but the bill granting it never became law, and he moved to the United States to accept the offer of working as a resident scholar at the Institute for Advanced Study in Princeton, New Jersey.

-In October 1933, Einstein entered the office of Princeton Institute, but he was still not sure about his further career.
-He had offers from other educational institutions including Oxford and Christ Church, but two years later he made up his mind to stay in the United States for good and apply for the U.S. citizenship.
-During his working years at the Institute for Advanced Study, he was working on creating unified field theory and debunking the accepted interpretation of quantum physics.
+In October 1933, Einstein entered the office of Princeton Institute but was still unsure about his future career.
+He had offers from other educational institutions, including Oxford and Christ Church.
+Still, two years later, he decided to stay in the United States for good and apply for US citizenship.
+During his working years at the Institute for Advanced Study, he worked on creating a unified field theory and debunking the accepted interpretation of quantum physics.
 Both of these endeavors remained fruitless.

 In 1935, doctors diagnosed Elsa Einstein with kidney and heart problems.
-On December 20, 1936, she died at the age of 60 in Princeton, New Jersey, U.S.
+She died on December 20, 1936, at 60, in Princeton, New Jersey, US.

 Manhattan Project

-In 1939, the world was on the brink of the World War II and a group of Hungarian scientists with Leó Szilárd found that Nazis were doing research on building an atomic bomb.
-They tried to warn American government but failed the attempt.
-Later Leó visited Einstein and convinced him to write a letter together with him to President Roosevelt about the importance of conducting nuclear weapons research.
+In 1939, the world was on the brink of World War II, and a group of Hungarian scientists with Leó Szilárd found that Nazis were researching building an atomic bomb.
+They tried to warn the American government but failed.
+Later, Leó visited Einstein and convinced him to write a letter to President Roosevelt about the importance of conducting nuclear weapons research.
 It is believed that this letter was one of the reasons for President Roosevelt to establish the Manhattan Project, which led the United States to be the first and the only country to invent an atomic bomb during World War II.
-Also, it was the first nation to drop them on Hiroshima and Nagasaki on August 06 and 09, 1945 being in conflict with Japan.
+Also, it was the first nation to drop them on Hiroshima and Nagasaki on August 06 and 09, 1945, conflicting with Japan.
 A known pacifist, Einstein, later admitted to regretting the letter as a mistake that caused the bombs to be made but justified his decision by the danger from Germans.

 Personal Life and Community Activities

-In 1940, Einstein became the official citizen of the USA.
-He was inspired by America´s power of individual in government and the respect for the freedom of speech.
-This encouraged the creativity, the trait he has always treasured.
+In 1940, Einstein became an official citizen of the USA.
+He was inspired by America´s power of individuals in government and the respect for the freedom of speech.
+This encouraged creativity, a trait he has always treasured.

 Civil Rights Follower

 Liberty and equality were essential values for Einstein.
-He was a big supporter of socialism and the idea of a global democratic government.
-He was also recognized as an advocate for African Americans civil rights movements and was even a supporter of National Association for the Advancement of Colored People (NAACP) in Princeton.
-In 1946, he during his visit to Lincoln University, the first university in the United States to give college degrees to African Americans, he delivered a speech on racism and received the honorary degree.
+He was a big supporter of socialism and a global democratic government.
+He was also recognized as an African American civil rights movement advocate.
+He was even a supporter of the National Association for the Advancement of Colored People (NAACP) in Princeton.
+In 1946, during his visit to Lincoln University, the first university in the United States to give college degrees to African Americans, he delivered a speech on racism and received an honorary degree.

 Einstein retired from his position at Princeton University in 1945.
-After the drop of the first atomic bomb on Hiroshima, Albert Einstein joined the effort to warn the society of the dangers associated with the development of nuclear weapons and together with Leó Szilárd founded the Emergency Committee of Atomic Scientists (ECAS) in 1946.
-ECAS was founded in the wake of “Szilárd petition” that Leó Szilárd sent to the 33rd President of the United States, Harry S. Truman in July 1945.
-The petition was signed by 70 scientists who had worked the Manhattan Project, as the most of them were not even aware that they were creating a nuclear weapon.
+After dropping the first atomic bomb on Hiroshima, Albert Einstein joined the effort to warn society of the dangers associated with the development of nuclear weapons and, together with Leó Szilárd, founded the Emergency Committee of Atomic Scientists (ECAS) in 1946.
+ECAS was founded in the wake of the “Szilárd petition” that Leó Szilárd sent to the 33rd President of the United States, Harry S. Truman, in July 1945.
+The petition was signed by 70 scientists who had worked on the Manhattan Project, as most were unaware they were creating a nuclear weapon.

 Love of Music

 Albert Einstein had a profound interest in music from his childhood.
 His mother played piano and wanted her son to play the violin.
-At the age of 13, he started to play more willingly when he discovered for himself the violin sonatas of Mozart.
-Once a school examiner in Aarau heard Einstein playing Beethoven’s violin sonatas recalling that Einstein’s performance was “remarkable and revealing of great insight.”
-Though Einstein never had an idea of becoming a professional musician, the role of music in his social life was remarkable.
-While living in Bern, Zürich, and Berlin, Einstein played chamber music with Max Planck and his son for small audience and friends.
+At 13, he started to play more willingly when he discovered Mozart’s violin sonatas for himself.
+Once, a school examiner in Aarau heard Einstein playing Beethoven’s violin sonatas, recalling that Einstein’s performance was “remarkable and revealing of great insight.”
+Though Einstein never had the idea of becoming a professional musician, the role of music in his social life was remarkable.
+While living in Bern, Zürich, and Berlin, Einstein played chamber music with Max Planck and his son for small audiences and friends.

-In 1931, he even played some Mozart and Beethoven’s masterpieces with members of the Zoellner Quartet in Los Angeles, California, while being a research fellow at the California Institute of Technology.
+In 1931, while being a research fellow at the California Institute of Technology, he even played some Mozart and Beethoven’s masterpieces with members of the Zoellner Quartet in Los Angeles, California.

 Death